Welcome to the SCE Voice Program

 Starting with the initial interview at NEC, fundamental skill sets are carefully scrutinized and training is begun.
 Core skills relating to effective tone production, dynamic control, and range development form the bedrock of the singer's training.
 Singers learn the critical tools to maintain vocal health and vigor, then through numerous courses and performance opportunities, explore diverse music styles, languages and musical challenges.

 Whether you are a professional, semi-professional or amateur singer, we have the tools to help you take your performance to the next level.

 Welcome to the SCE!

 Students enrolled in private lessons at NEC are eligible to participate in voice workshops, masterclasses and numerous recitals.

 Past events have featured a wide variety of performers, coaches and voice scientists.
 These trainings enrich the student experience, and encourage a fuller discourse with our own faculty about all aspects of the artistic experience.

-November 17th 8pm, Chamber Music Collaborative Concert, Black Box Theatre
+November 23rd 8pm, Voice/Chamber Music Collaborative Concert, Pierce Hall

 Individualized voice lessons form the backbone of the Conservatory Model.
 Through one-on-one mentorship and coaching, students explore both traditional and modern technical strategies and diverse musical repertoire.